rails/rails/guides/source/upgrading_ruby_on_rails.md

 #### Configure the Output of `db:structure:dump`

 If you're using `schema_search_path` or other PostgreSQL extentions, you can control how the schema is dumped.
-Set to `:all` to generate all dumps, or `:schema_search_path` to generate from schema search path.
+Set to `:all` to generate all dumps, or to `:schema_search_path` to generate from schema search path.

     config.active_record.dump_schemas = :all

 #### Configure SSL Options to Enable HSTS with Subdomains

-Set the following in your config to enable HSTS when using subdomains.
+Set the following in your config to enable HSTS when using subdomains:

     config.ssl_options = { hsts: { subdomains: true } }

 #### Preserve Timezone of the Receiver

-When using Ruby 2.4 you can preserve the timezone of the receiver when calling `to_time`.
+When using Ruby 2.4, you can preserve the timezone of the receiver when calling `to_time`.

     ActiveSupport.to_time_preserves_timezone = false